notiz-dev/notiz/content/blog/firebase-hosting-preview-deploy.md

 github: https://github.com/notiz-dev/angular-scully-tailwindcss
 ---

-You start building an [Angular app w/ Tailwind CSS](https://notiz.dev/blog/angular-10-with-tailwindcss) or a [Jamstack Angular app w/ Scully](https://notiz.dev/blog/jamstack-angular-scully-tailwind-css) and at some point you want to invite colleagues,friends, family or customers to check it out.
+You start building an [Angular](https://notiz.dev/blog/angular-10-with-tailwindcss) or a [Scully](https://notiz.dev/blog/jamstack-angular-scully-tailwind-css) application and at some point you want to invite colleagues, friends, family or customers to check it out.
 [Firebase Hosting](https://firebase.google.com/docs/hosting/use-cases#what_is_firebase_hosting) allows to host your static or dynamic web apps for **FREE** 💸.
 You are setting up a GitHub workflow deploying your Scully app (works with Angular and any other web framework) to **preview** and **live** channel.

 Demo [source code](https://github.com/notiz-dev/angular-scully-tailwindcss) and [hosted](https://angular-scully-tailwindcss.web.app/blog) on Firebase 🔥.